basecamp/handbook/benefits-and-perks.md

 ### Matching Charitable Gifts

-When you donate money to a qualified charity, Basecamp will make a matching gift to that charity on your behalf.
+When you donate money to a 501(c)(3) charity, Basecamp will make a matching gift to that charity on your behalf.
 Basecamp will match up to $2,000 per year, per employee.
 If you donate to more than one organization annually, that's okay!
 For example, if I give $1,000/year to the Red Cross and $1,000/year to NPR, Basecamp will match both donations, dollar for dollar.
 If you donate more than $2,000/year, you are officially awesome, but Basecamp will only match $2,000 of your awesomeness.

 ### Basecamp Holiday Gift